 5. Make Your Reservations Early

-Dog boarding facilities, whether it's a fancy dog hotel, a popular doggy daycare or something more modest and simple, fill up quickly particularly over the holidays and at reputable facilities, so make sure that you book in advance to secure a spot for your dog.
+Dog boarding facilities, whether it's a fancy pet hotel, a popular doggy daycare or something more modest and simple, fill up quickly.
+They are especially popular over the holidays and at more reputable facilities, so make sure that you book in advance to secure a spot for your dog.

 6. Ask About Package Deals and Special Offers